Browser tests that understand your app

 Not at all!
 We've designed Carbonate to be as easy to use as possible, so you can get up and running in minutes.

-Carbonate only uses AI during the initial recording phase.
+Carbonate only uses AI to generate your tests.
 The subsequently generated tests will run as fast as traditional, hand-written, tests.

 How do I debug no-code tests?

-All test runs are have their full HTML, network and console recorded.
-If that's not enough, you can run the test in our recorder and debug the test interactively so you know exactly what's going on.
+All test runs are recorded along with their network, and console logs.
+If that's not enough, you can run the test live in our recorder and debug the test interactively so you know exactly what's going on.

 What if my page is dynamically rendered?